rnentjes/Simple-jdbc-statistics/readme.md

 ```

 If yours driver is not in there, make sure it's known before you connect to the database (eg Class.forName("&lt;driver class name&gt;"); )

+There are some settings that can be passed in the jdbc url.
+There is a settings menu where you can change them runtime and it will show you an example for your settings.

+Example (default values): webServerConnections=5;numberOfQueries=2500;logStacktraces=true;formattedQueries=true